raviteja-1301/JavaScriptMiniProjects/README.md

 # JavaScriptProjects
-All JavaScript project build by me.
+All JavaScript Mini project build by me.